1st Edition

 Providing insights, ideas, strategies and compassion, this book offers a new way of looking at self-care for educators experiencing exhaustion and stress, or who may simply be feeling more tired than they should be.

 Drawing on personal experiences of burnout, as well as research in wellbeing literacy, self-care and positive psychology, Narelle Lemon presents a new framework for self-care.
-Designed especially for teachers, the framework is based on five key dimensions:
+Designed especially for teachers of any discipline or sector, the framework is based on five key dimensions:

 Evidence-based and easy to follow, these dimensions scaffold the tools and strategies offered in the book, allowing the reader to create their own toolbox based on what resonates with them most.
-The toolbox is designed to be flexible, so the reader is encouraged to follow the recommendations as closely as they wish, or to take inspiration for their own ideas, something that will shift and change over time.
+The book is designed to be flexible, so the reader is encouraged to follow the recommendations as closely as they wish, or to take inspiration for their own ideas, acknowledging that tools will change over time and across contexts.
 The practical tools in this book are further supported by reflective prompts, as well as opportunities for extension with tips for leaders, working groups and the education sector more broadly.

 Written by a teacher for teachers, this book gives you not only the tools but also the permission to look after yourself.
-It will show you that self-care is an act of self-love and self-compassion, and that it can empower by your self-care, reminding you that you need to care for you in order to care for others.
+It will show you that self-care is an act of self-love, self-compassion, and self-awareness, and that it is relational and you need to care for you in order to care for others.

-Introduction: To All My Exhausted Teacher Colleagues 1.
-The “toolbox” theory for self-care 2.
+Introduction: To my colleagues 1.
+A ‘toolbox’ for self-care 2.
 Self-care and me, time to become closer 3.
 Developing your self-care muscle 4.
 Cultivating your self-compassion 5.
-Empowerment and tuning into to your own self-care 6.
+Empowerment and tuning in to your own self-care 6.
 Being mindfully aware 7.
 Habits, boundaries and you 8.
-The elusiveness of Time 9.
+The elusiveness of time 9.
 What gift are you able to give yourself?

 Biography

-Narelle Lemon, VC Professoriate Research Fellow at Edith Cowan University in Perth, Australia, is an interdisciplinary scholar specializing in arts, education, and positive psychology.
-Her research focuses on enhancing wellbeing literacy in K-12 schools, teacher education, higher education, and community settings, emphasizing evidence-based practices for proactive flourishing.
+Narelle Lemon is a VC Professorial Research Fellow at Edith Cowan University in Perth, Australia, and an interdisciplinary scholar specialising in arts, education and positive psychology.
+Her research focuses on enhancing wellbeing literacy in K-12 schools, teacher education, higher education and community settings, emphasising evidence-based practices for proactive flourishing.

 “What a treasure trove of scientifically informed self-care strategies!
 It’s clear that this wonderful text is written by someone well versed in the challenges of being a professional educator.
 Prof Narelle Lemon provides practical, tried and tested strategies that are "non-negotiables" for anyone working in education or other helping professions.”